- Primary FRCA Teaching days

 27th January - Glos (novel regional techniques, practical tips on supervising juniors, non-clinical curriculum topics)

 17th March - Bath

-There is a new region wide intensive care teaching programme open for all to attend.
+There is a region wide intensive care teaching programme open for all to attend.
 The sessions run on Tuesdays and will be hosted by BRI, North Bristol, Gloucester/Cheltenham and RUH.
-A full programme is available under the Events Tab.
-The programme is matched to the new FICM syllabus and will run twice a year.
-It will cover topics required for those sitting the EDIC and FICM exams and will also cover the ICU elements of the final FRCA.
+A full programme is available under the Events Tab and the HUB.
+Lead clinicians - Dr Charlie Pope and Dr Peter Blenkinsop.

 There are many courses run at the Bristol Simulation Centre aimed at anaesthetists.
 These include: